juliancoleman/orchestra/README.md

 npm i @juliancoleman/orchestra
 ```

-# Contribute
+## Contribute

-## Installation
+### Fork & Clone

-Feel free to clone or fork this repo to start out.
+Feel free to fork and clone this repo to start out.
 Once
-you're there, go ahead and run the following command(s):
+cloned, go ahead and run one of the following commands:

 ```bash
 # yarn